 Chapter 2:

-Chapter 2: A Friend and An Imposter
+Chapter 2: Imposter

 “You seem off today,” Tsubame said, “Is everything okay?”

 Shiori gave her friend a smile unlikely to fool the other girl.
 Tsubame was Shiori’s oldest friend.
-She was small enough to be occasionally confused for an elementary school student.
+She was small enough to be confused for an elementary school student.
 Not that Shiori was tall, but she loomed over Tsubame like an adult over a child.
 Tsubame lacked height but had social graces.
 While Shiori wasn’t inept, Tsubame was a social wizard at the center of attention in any situation.

 With her long, slender limbs and delicate features, Shiori had an ethereal quality mismatched to Tsubame's petite, pixie-like poise.
 While Shiori faded into the background, Tsubame's expressive face and animated mannerisms drew the eye.

 Tsubame knew how to read people.
-She eyed Shiori suspiciously, looking almost straight up at Shiori, who dodged the eye contact.
+She eyed Shiori suspiciously, looking almost straight up at Shiori, who dodged eye contact.

 Shiori’s smile faltered into an awkward grimace.
 “I’m fine.
 A bit shaken after lunch is all.”